mattetom/checkpoint-watchface/README.md

-Alpha WatchFace Sample (Kotlin)
+Checkpoint Wear OS watchface
 ===============================
-Demonstrates watch faces using the new androidX alpha libraries (Kotlin).
+A Wear OS watch faces using androidX libraries (Kotlin).

 Introduction
 ------------
-With the release of the androidX alpha watch face libraries (late 2020), Wear OS has simplified watch face development.

-This sample gives you an early preview of how you can simplify your development with the new 100% Kotlin libraries.

 Steps to build in Android Studio
 --------------------------------